SNL-WaterPower/WecOptTool-MATLAB/docs/user/model.rst

 Creating a New WEC Model
 ************************

-This section explains how to create a WecOptTool model for a new WEC.
+This section explains how to create a WecOptTool model for a new WEC and will be completed shortly.